23 Magnificent English Manor Houses

 Stoneleigh Manor – Warwickshire

 Stoneleigh Abbey stands beside the River Avon, near Kenilworth, on lands granted to Cistercian monks by King Henry II in 1154.
-The Monastery was dissolved by King Henry VII and turned into a family home for the Leigh’s.
+The Monastery was dissolved by King Henry VIII and turned into a family home for the Leigh’s.

 This English Mansion House is comprised of two halves; the first, made of red sandstone, (like you can see in the ruins of Kenilworth Castle) is a fine example of a Jacobean house, built from the ruins of the monastery.
 The second, the West Wing, was designed by famous architect Francis Smith of Warwick in the Baroque style.
 Stoneleigh has played host to several people of note, including King Charles I, Queen Victoria, and novelist Jane Austen.
 It is believed that Jane Austen modelled her novel, Mansfield Park, after Stoneleigh.